-Based on roadside windshield surveys it appears that most of the Wildlife Action Plan (WAP) forested habitats are mapped correctly for Alexandria.
-These included northern hardwood-conifer, lowland spruce-fir, and hemlock-hardwood pine forests.
+Based on roadside windshield surveys in 2012 and 2016 it appears that most of the Wildlife Action Plan (WAP) forested habitats are mapped correctly for Alexandria.
+These included northern hardwood-conifer and hemlock-hardwood pine forests.
 More detailed sampling would be needed to confirm the extent of these forests since past land use history (mainly logging) has altered species composition and has created a variety of age classes throughout Alexandria, including early and mid successional forests, which can hinder the identification of natural communities from roadsides.
-As such, the lowland spruce-fir forest is most likely exaggerated.
-For example, the WAP shows this forest community to exist at the end of Perkins Hill Road.
-However, it was determined that it was not actually present.
-Also, based on roadside assessments and aerial photography it is highly likely that the pine barren habitat does not exist in Alexandria.
+As such, the lowland spruce-fir forest is not currently recognized by the WAP to exist in Alexandria.
+However, small examples have been observed in the town.
+Also, based on roadside assessments and aerial photography it is highly likely that the Appalachian oak-pine forest and pine barren habitats do not exist in Alexandria.

 The rocky ridge/talus slope and cliff habitats are mostly correct.
 As noted above, rocky ridge/talus slope habitat was also observed on the south face of Hutchins Hill.
 It is likely that there are additional small patches on other south facing slopes in Alexandria.
 Grasslands appear to be over estimated.
 Grasslands mapped along the roadways are fairly correct.
 However, after reviewing aerial photography some of the grasslands within the core forested areas (out of view from roadsides) do not exist.
 These include areas such as the powerline right-of-way near Alexandria Bog, as well as most of the grasslands mapped around the rocky ridge/talus slope habitat on Oregon Mountain to the north.

-Forest floodplains are probably slightly more prevalent along Smith River and include red maple floodplains.
+Forest floodplains are probably slightly more prevalent along Smith River, including red maple floodplains observed during this project.
 The floodplains in the Village are most likely more prevalent but include grasslands as well as forests.
 Wet meadow/shrub wetlands and peatland habitats are also mostly correct with two exceptions.
 As noted above, the relatively large wetland west of Alexandria Bog is actually mostly a peatland as is the southern portion of Alexandria Bog at the powerline right-of-way.